Which are the safest cities in South America to visit?

 You can explore the downtown area, ride the cable car, visit Arvi Park, among many others, take a coffee farm tour, and so much more.

-During my travels in Colombia I spent time looking for the best things to do in Manizales and was surprised by what the city had to offer.
+During my travels in Colombia I spent time looking for things to do in Manizales and was surprised by what the city had to offer.

 Lastly, there is Arequipa, one of the most exciting cities in Peru.
 It offers unique cuisine, a rich history, and cordial, welcoming people.